discord/discord-rpc/README.md

 ### From repo

+First-eth, you'll want `CMake`.
+There's a few different ways to install it on your system, and you should refer to [their website](https://cmake.org/install/).
+Many package managers provide ways of installing CMake as well.

+To make sure it's installed correctly, type `cmake --version` into your flavor of terminal/cmd.
+If you get a response with a version number, you're good to go!

 There's a [CMake](https://cmake.org/download/) file that should be able to generate the lib for you; Sometimes I use it like this:
 ```sh
     cd <path to discord-rpc>